Academic Program Review: Online Education

 Introducing Online Education to Academic Program Reviews

 As of Fall 2024, online education has been formally integrated into the University of New Mexico’s Academic Program Review (APR) process.
 This milestone reflects a strategic partnership between UNM Online (UNMO) and the Office of Assessment & Academic Program Review (OAAPR), with endorsement from Academic Affairs.
-The updated APR Self-Study template now includes a distinct criterion dedicated to online curriculum.
+The updated APR Self-Study template now includes a distinct criterion dedicated to online curriculum, and online education appears in several self-study prompts.

-UNMO’s involvement in APRs is both collaborative and data-driven, beginning with informal participation in 2024 and transitioning to formal engagement by 2026.
-Programs undergoing review are now required to include a dedicated section on online curriculum and programming.
-These sections must present data-informed narratives that highlight trends, successes, and challenges in online offerings, while also evaluating their financial sustainability in alignment with the goals of the college or school and the broader institutional mission.
+UNMO’s involvement in APRs is both collaborative and data-driven.
+Programs undergoing review respond to a dedicated section on online curriculum and programming, with data-informed narratives that highlight trends, successes, and challenges in online offerings, while also evaluating their financial sustainability in alignment with the goals of the college or school and the broader institutional mission.

 Accessed from the OAAPR website, the revised Self-Study calls for analyses of data such as enrollment trends, course delivery formats (online, hybrid, on-ground), student performance metrics (e.g., D/F/W/I rates), and demographic insights.
 When appropriate, UNMO supplies a portion of the data, as determined through communication between the program’s leadership and the UNMO Analytics team.
 UNMO typically provides data in formats that provide a high-level overview, such as charts, summarized tables and aggregated metrics.